Luis Garcia Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 15th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Phillies have a 4.14 team ERA that ranks 15th among all MLB pitching staffs.

-- The Phillies allow the eighth-fewest home runs in baseball (85 total, one per game).
+- Phillies pitchers combine to surrender 86 home runs (one per game), the seventh-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.